Dart-Code/Dart-Code/CONTRIBUTING.md

 - Set the version number correctly in `packages.json`
 - Commit and push to GitHub (pushing before creating the GH release is important for the tag to be against the correct version)
+- Run `vsce ls` to preview files that will be included in the release (ensure there are no artifacts/log files/etc. hanging around in your directory that haven't been excluded by `.vscodeignore`)

+- **Run `vsce package` to build the extension**
-- Create a new Release on GitHub with the title "Dart Code v{x.y.z}" where `{x.y.z}` is the correct version number and copy the body text from a previous release, amending the version number/release notes link
+- Create a new Release on GitHub with the title "Dart Code v{x.y.z}" where `{x.y.z}` is the correct version number and copy the body text from a previous release, amending the version number/release notes link and attaching the build vsix
 - Use the `tool/generate_release_notes.dart` script in the [Website](https://github.com/Dart-Code/Website) repo to generate placeholder release notes from the latest GitHub milestone
 - Review/reword release notes, adding screenshots for any significant features
 - If the version is not final, set `provisional: true` in the release notes YAML front matter